 Furthermore, under the leadership of President Aharon Barak, the Supreme Court adopted what is described by its opponents as an aggressive and interventionist sentiment (Barak-Erez 2009).
 Thus, the two human rights Basic Laws were used not only to strike down statutes but also to interpret legislation in a way that is conducive to the protection of individual rights.
 The Supreme Court was willing to interfere not only in the areas of human rights or public law.
 It also became more interventionist in its interpretation of traditional private law doctrines.
 Values, such as equality, liberty and fairness, were injected into every field of the law.
 The Court gradually became bolder in its interpretation of existing legislation and, as a result, lost much of the public prestige it once had, especially within conservative and religious circles.
 The Supreme Court was perceived by many to be a sectarian player in the political stage, promoting a liberal agenda rather than acting as a neutral adjudicatory body.

 What prompts particularly the rage of the opponents of the Supreme Court was the value-laden method of interpretation and the extensive use of balancing.
 They claimed that the Court acts arbitrarily based on its own sectarian values; it legislates, rather than applies, the law.
-They also argued that the Court deviated from the rights that were explicitly specified in the Basic Laws and included under the category “dignity.” many rights that
+They also argued that the Court deviated from the rights that were explicitly specified in the Basic Laws and included under the category “dignity” rights that the legislature did not intend to protect such as equality.

 Political Reactions to Liberal Constitutionalism